NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 - "Share nothing" wastes tons of space as many duplicate store objects are stored separately.

 - "Share everything" incurs major overhead from synchronization, even if consumers are making store objects they don't intend any other consumer to use.
+  It also poses an inflexible security model where the actions of one consumer effect all of them.

 - Overlay everything cannot take advantage of new store objects added to the lower store, because its "fork" of the DB covers up the lower store's.
   (Furthermore, separate files from the DB proper like an out of date SQLite Write-Ahead-Logging (WAL) file *could* leak through, causing chaos.)